zhc940702/DSGPred/README.md

 If you use anaconda or miniconda, you can install them using conda

-But before install torch-geometric, you need to first download and install in order the corresponding versions of torch_scatter, torch_sparse, torch_cluster and torch_spline_conv from https://data.pyg.org/whl/torch-2.2.1%2Bcu118.html, and then run
+But before installing torch-geometric, you need to first download and install in order the corresponding versions of torch_scatter, torch_sparse, torch_cluster and torch_spline_conv from https://data.pyg.org/whl/torch-2.2.1%2Bcu118.html, and then run

 ```
 conda install torch_geometric
 ```

-ATTENTION：Because there may be version incompatibility issues between fitlog and numpy packages, the following error occurs:
+ATTENTION： Because there may be version incompatibility issues between fitlog and numpy packages, the following error occurs:

 ```
 AttributeError: module 'numpy' has no attribute 'str'.